Jopik1/filmot-title-restorer/README.md

 Changelog:

+    24 August 2025
+    Merged Vankata453 enhancement - Adds buttons to view video metadata on Filmot (in playlist view) and check/view earliest Wayback archive (in playlist and single video view)

     2 August 2025
     Merged Vankata453 fix - Do not show Filmot video metadata when requiring login for age-gated videos